gebhartn/Dotfiles/.config/nvim/README.md

 - vim-commentary [filetype specific commenting rules]
 - vim-surround [wrap things in quotes, tags, etc.]
 - vim-noctu [colorscheme]
+- tabulous [aesthetic tabline]

 ### How to manage plugins this way

 You can read more about this with `:h packages`

-Define a $PLUG variable in your shrc and use git submodules to manage the installation and updates of various plugins.
-I use some scripts to manage installing/updating everything, these can be found in the [bin][bin] directory.
+I use some bash scripts to manage my plugins, define a $PLUG variable in your shrc and use git submodules to manage the installation and updates of various plugins.
+These can be found in the [bin][/bin] directory.

 An example $PLUG variable: